arputhamblessy26bcakcfpc-commits/Travel-App/README.md

 ## 📌 Project Overview

 This is a *Travel Booking App UI Design* created using *Figma*.
 The application provides a simple and attractive interface for users to book travel destinations.
-It includes destination selection, booking details, payment, and booking confirmation screens.
+It includes destination selection and booking details.

 ---